rht-labs/tech-exercise/docs/slides/content/pair-and-mob-programming.md

 - **Mentoring of team members:** Sharing tips and tricks or shortcuts can widen both pairs' skill depth.
 This sharing can also bring junior associates up to speed very rapidly.
 - **Half the code:** Two minds working on the same problem makes for more efficiently written code, so less spaghetti.
 - **No pull requests:** code is being reviewed as it's written avoiding superficial reviews.
 They won't cut corners when pairing as someone is watching.
-- **Team bonding:** Pairing and mobbing facilitates interactions.
-A room with mobbing and pairing going on is louder.
+- **Team bonding:** Pair and mob programming facilitates interactions.
+A room with mob and pair programming going on is louder.
 Happy coders lead to better code.